atxzh/tic-tac-toe/docs/update.md

 ## Creating P2P

-1. Create a Private Scoped Function
+1. Create a Private Scoped Function for Game Start.
+Auto-Executed

+2. Create a Factory Functions for creating Players